TezosTaqueria/taqueria/website/docs/pull_request_packages.md

 `{package_scope}/{package_name}@0.0.0-pr-{github_pr_number}-{github_commit_short_sha}`.

+All information regarding the pull request and the commit that triggered the build is available in the package version name.
 The 0.0.0 version number is used because npm packages require a `semver` versioning scheme.

-Each plugin is published to npmjs.com with a tag that represents the current pull request number e.g. tag `pr-155` will be applied to all packages published in [PR #155](https://github.com/ecadlabs/taqueria/pull/155).
-This way, one can install the latest version of the packages for the pull request you are working on using a command like
+Each plugin is published to npmjs.com with the `preview` tag and one can install the latest version using `npm install @taqueria/node-sdk@preview`
-`npm install @taqueria/node-sdk@pr-155`